 3- Supporting the struggle of minorities to achieves their rights as stipulated in the United Nations Declaration on the Rights of Minorities.

 4- The necessity of promoting the Kurdish-Arab relationships on basis of mutual respect and the respect for collective rights of the Kurdish people, on top of which is the right to self-determination and to choice of its political future.
 Putting an end to manifestations of discrimination and oppression to which the Kurdish people is subjected to in its various places of residence.
-This is in addition to calling to convening a regional-international conference to arrive at just solutions to the Kurdish issue and empower the Kurdish people to achieve its national rights in the light of rules of the international law and on grounds of equality, the right to citizenship and the respect for human rights.
+This is in addition to calling to convening a regional-international Forum to arrive at just solutions to the Kurdish issue and empower the Kurdish people to achieve its national rights in the light of rules of the international law and on grounds of equality, the right to citizenship and the respect for human rights.

 5- Seeking to put an end to tragedies of ethnic strives and civil war in Sudan and all forms of slavery, abduction and human rights violations.
 This is in addition to attempting to restore peace and democracy and to empowering citizens in South Sudan to their right to self-determination and safeguarding their equal rights of participation in managing the state’s affairs.